nithyaramakrishnan/data-shield/install.md

     ```
     {: pre}

-  2. Beginning with `export`, copy the output and paste it into your terminal to set the `KUBECONFIG` environment variable.
+  2. Copy the output beginning with `export` and paste it into your terminal to set the `KUBECONFIG` environment variable.

-3. Add the `ibm` repository.
+3. If you haven't already, add the `ibm` repository.

   ```
   helm repo add ibm https://registry.bluemix.net/helm/ibm
   ```
   {: pre}

-4. Optional: If you don't know the email associated with the administrator or the admin account ID, run the following command.
+4. Optional: If you don't know the email that is associated with the administrator or the admin account ID, run the following command.

   ```
   ibmcloud account show